 From an empirical point of view there are several papers that have looked at the relationship between volatility and growth.
 There is a first group of papers that looks directly at the relationship between volatility and growth without focusing on a specific channel through which the effects are taking place.
 These are the cases of Ramey and Ramey (1995), Kormendi and Meguire (1985) or Martin and Rogers (2000).
 A second strand of the literature looks into some specific source of uncertainty and how this uncertainty has affected long-term growth.
-For example, Barro (1991) or Alesina, Ozler, Roubini and Swagel (1996) study the effects of political instability on growth and Judson and Orphanides (1996) analyzes the effects of the volatility of inflation on growth.
-Most of these papers present evidence in favor of the hypothesis that volatility, uncertainty or political instability hurts growth.
+For example, Barro (1991) or Alesina, Ozler, Roubini and Swagel (1996) study the effects of political instability on growth and Judson and Orphanides (1996) analyzes the effects of the volatility, uncertainty or political instability hurts growth.
 We now review some of this evidence and present some additional tests of the robustness of the relationship between volatility and growth as well as investigating some of the specific channels through which the relationship takes place.

 We initially measure the volatility of the business cycle by the standard deviation of per capita GDP growth rates.
 Table 2 displays the results of a regression of average growth rates (1950-1998) on business cycle volatility for all the countries in our sample.
 The coefficient is positive and significant.
-Conditioning the correlation to the logarithm of 1960 GDP per capita (GDPpc60) does not alter the size of the coefficient although its significance falls.12 In terms of the size of the coefficient a one standard deviation increase in volatility (about 2.3%) leads to a decrease in the growth rate of per capita GDP of about 0.4%, a relatively large effect.
+Conditioning the correlation to the logarithm of 1960 GDP per capita (GDPpc60) does not alter the size of the coefficient although its significance falls.16 In terms of the size of the coefficient a one standard deviation increase in volatility (about 2.3%) leads to a decrease in the growth rate of per capita GDP of about 0.4%, a relatively large effect.
+See table 2.

-11 Bernanke (1983) or Bertola and Caballero (1994).
+15 Bernanke (1983) or Bertola and Caballero (1994).